laszewski/hugo/content/post/class.md

 > "Best class I ever took at IU."

-> "Thanks to you I got a job at top rated company."
+> "Thanks to you I got a job at a top rated company."

 > "My company has adopted lessons learned from your class."

 > "The level of support and expertise the professor provides is outstanding and unmatched within IU."

+All classes can be taken by graduate and undergraduate students.
+Undergraduate students may need permission from me for some classes.
+In the past we had dedicated undergraduates participatintg in the class that were in the top 5% of the class.

 ## Independent Study

-Any time available.
+Independent Studies are any time available for graduate and undergraduate students.
 Contact Gregor at <laszewski@gmail.com>.
 Independent studies will work on programming projects, advanced cloud topics, or conference/workshop papers.